drmalcs/prices_menu_bar_macos/README.md

 # Prices — macOS Menu Bar App

 A lightweight macOS menu bar app that shows live prices for crypto and stocks.
-It sits in your menu bar and displays a panel with current prices, percentage changes, and a GBP portfolio value.
+It sits in your menu bar and displays a panel with current prices, percentage changes, a P/E ratio, and a GBP portfolio value.

 ![Price panel](images/Screenshot%202026-04-28%20at%2021.04.53.png)